Food for Diabetes: A Complete Guide for Patients

 Next Steps

 Managing diabetes through diet involves understanding how different foods affect your blood sugar and making informed choices.
-Focus on incorporating more non-starchy vegetables, choosing complex carbohydrates with fiber, and including lean proteins with each meal.
+Focus on incorporating more non-starchy vegetables, choosing complex carbohydrates with fibre, and including lean proteins with each meal.

 Image Hero Banner